alex-s168/alex-s168/README.md

-Hey, I'm Alex and I like making programming languages.
+Hey, I'm Alex and I like making compilers

 ```asm
 bits 32